Mellon Postdoctoral Fellowship

-Area of specialization is open, but might include philosophy, history, political science, anthropology, literature, history of art, music, sociology and cultural studies, among other possibilities.
-Scholars with broad historical and interdisciplinary interests are encouraged to apply, as are women and members of underrepresented minority groups are especially encouraged to apply.
+Area of specialization is open, but might include religion, history, archaeology, anthropology, material and visual culture, performance studies, or literature, among other possibilities.
+Candidates should have broad historical and interdisciplinary interests.
+Women and members of underrepresented minority groups are especially encouraged to apply.

-In the second year, the Fellow will organize and present a spring symposium related to his or her fields of interest.
+In the second year, the Fellow will organize and present a national spring symposium related to his or her fields of interest.
 This event will be supported financially and logistically by the HCAH.

-During each of the four semesters at Haverford College, the Fellow will teach one course, each of which will be either at the introductory/intermediate or advanced level.
+During each of the four semesters at Haverford College, the Fellow will teach one course, each of which will be either at the introductory/intermediate or the advanced level.
 Applicants should submit two brief course proposals related to their area of interest, one for a broad-based introductory course, the other for a more specialized or advanced course.
 The successful candidate will demonstrate readiness to teach a diverse student body.

 Position Begins: Fall, 2015